Twitter: Some Good News

 Twitter is a tempting trade into earnings with a huge relative valuation to peers flip last 30 days.

-Return of sports catalyst may more than offset direct response weakness in ad model.
+Return of sports catalysts may more than offset direct response weakness in ad model.

-Long-term strategy concerns more in focus than ever before.answers remain elusive.
+Long-term strategy concerns more in focus than ever before, answers remain elusive.

-I’ve had some subscribers pinging me on whether I’m willing to change my mind on Twitter again and as is often the case with Twitter, it’s tempting.
-This is saying a lot considering I shorted the stock the day the Elliot deal was announced for the first time since 2015, and because my recent increased lockdown usage is a constant reminder of Twitter’s missed opportunities..
+I've had some subscribers pinging me on whether I'm willing to change my mind on Twitter (NYSE:TWTR) again, and as is often the case with Twitter, it's tempting.
+This is saying a lot considering I shorted the stock the day the Elliot deal was announced for the first time since 2015, and because my recent increased lockdown usage is a constant reminder of Twitter's missed opportunities.

-So what’s tempting about Twitter shares here?
+So, what's tempting about Twitter shares here?

 Well, the short answer is relative valuation looks good again.